Omar-Gonzalez/docker-django/README.md

 ## Project goal

-I wanted a bootstrap project for my contractor & personal work with the Django-Framework
+I wanted a bootstrap project for my contractor & personal work with the Django-Framework.
+This configuration can be easily use in any of the major cloud providers like AWS, DO or Azure.

 ## Static Files

-* docker-compose.yml & nginx.conf have nginx configured and ready to serve static files
+* Uses Nginx as a reverse proxy and whitenoise for static files

 ## Usage

+### Production

 * Just set up your .env file following env-example
 * docker-compose up

+### Development

+* You can run the project locally, and use the composer dev file to launch a Postgres instance
-* Check docker-compose and env variables everything is pretty much self-explanatory
+* Check the docker-compose dev file and env variables.
+Everything is pretty much self-explanatory

 ## License